 Addiction is a disease in which a person finds themselves unable to stop using a substance or stop engaging in a behavior.
 There is no shame in getting help.

-However it wasn’t always recognized as a disease - in the past it was believed that an individual could stop if they wanted to, that it was a moral flaw and an individual simply chose to be an alcoholic.
+Addiction wasn’t always recognized as a disease - in the past it was believed that an individual could stop their substance use if they wanted to, that it was a moral flaw and an individual simply chose to be an alcoholic or drug addict.

 In 1952, addiction became adopted by a major medical publication, the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Understanding that alcoholism is a disease - a chemical imbalance in the brain - and not a moral flaw, has been a shift in not only public opinion, but how alcoholism is diagnosed and treated.